barracudanetworks/ngf-automation/contrib/azure/python/multi_ip_object_rewrites/README.md

-This project is intended to provide an example of how you can utilise scripts on the Barracuda NextGen Firewall F-Series to update dynamic objects.
+This project is intended to provide an example of how you can utilise scripts on the Barracuda CloudGen Firewall F-Series to update dynamic objects and multiple ipconfigs in Azure.

 In this project a python script on the

 Within this project you will find included 5 script files.

-1. multiip_object_rewrite.py - gathers the local CGF information and submits to Azure Webhook. *Use the pre7.1 varient for firewalls on 7.0 or earlier firmware.*
+1. multiip_object_rewrite.py - gathers the local CGF information and updates the dynamic object files
-2. CGF_UDR_Workflow.ps1  - Runs in Azure automation as a workflow to performed the UDR rewrites
+2. trigger_multiip_rewrite.sh - used to trigger the python on the CGF.
-3. trigger_multiip_rewrite.sh - used to trigger the python on the CGF.
+3. network_object_template.conf - sample configuration object for a dynamic IP generated from file.

 # Workflow.

 - CGF Failover triggers running of trigger_multiip_rewrite.sh shell script
 - Shell script calls multiip_object_rewrite.py
 - multiip_object_rewrite.py gathers information about the additional IP's on the box and updates files supporting dynamic objects

 # Installation